polyphony-chat/docs/docs/Protocol Specifications/core.md

-sc->>sc: Verify challenge, unlock re-signing for Alice B ab->>sc: Request message re-signing for Alice A's messages sc->>ab: List of old messages (including old signatures + certificates) ab->>ab: Verify that Server C has not tampered with messages ab->>ab: Re-sign messages with own keys ab->>sc: Send new messages sc->>sc: Verify that only FID and signature related fields have changed
+sc->>sc: Verify challenge, unlock re-signing for Alice B ab->>sc: Request message re-signing for Alice A's messages sc->>ab: List of old messages (including old signatures + certificates) ab->>ab: Verify that Server C has not tampered with messages // TODO: How? ab->>ab: Re-sign messages with own keys ab->>sc: Send new messages sc->>sc: Verify that only FID and signature related fields have changed